BomberFish/blog/_posts/2023-05-12-mdc-zero-to-hero.md

 ## MacDirtyCow app development: From zero to hero.

 ### Wait.
 What exactly is MacDirtyCow?
-[MacDirtyCow](https://nvd.nist.gov/vuln/detail/CVE-2022-46689), often abbreviated as MDC, is a security vunerability that exploits a race condition in XNU's memory system to overwrite the cached version of any given file.
+[MacDirtyCow](https://nvd.nist.gov/vuln/detail/CVE-2022-46689), often abbreviated as MDC, is a security vunerability that exploits a race condition in XNU's virtual memory system to overwrite the cached version of any given file.
 Because of its versatility, it has been used in a number of recent iOS customization apps such as Cowabunga.

+##### I'm saying this like I'm some mega-nerd who knows how everything works, but in reality I don't even know how copy-on-write works 😭

 Now with that out of the way, let's get into how you can make your own app that leverages the MacDirtyCow exploit.